Free oral cancer toolkit for dental professionals with CPD

 Retailers have had to conform to the new guidance on plain packaging for tobacco products from 20 May 2016.

-Top tips for detecting oral cancers
+Top tips and resources for detecting oral cancers

 We offer a range of resources and advice on detecting oral cancers, including the occasional paper on prevention and early detection.